lionheart/pwnedpasswords/README.md

 [![Version][version-badge]][pypi-url]
 [![Python Versions][versions-badge]][pypi-url]

 `pwnedpasswords` is a small Python wrapper and command line utility that lets you check if a passphrase has been pwned using the [Pwned Passwords v2 API](https://haveibeenpwned.com/API/v2#PwnedPasswords).
+All provided password data is [k-anonymized][k-anonymous-url] before sending to the API, so plaintext passwords never leave your computer.

 From https://haveibeenpwned.com/API/v2#PwnedPasswords:

 > Pwned Passwords are more than half a billion passwords which have previously been exposed in data breaches.
 The service is detailed in the [launch blog post](https://www.troyhunt.com/introducing-306-million-freely-downloadable-pwned-passwords/) then [further expanded on with the release of version 2](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2).
 The entire data set is [both downloadable and searchable online via the Pwned Passwords page](https://haveibeenpwned.com/Passwords).

-## Installation
+### Installation

 pwnedpasswords is available for download through [PyPi][pypi-url].
 You can install it right away using pip.